Taku-10/landing-page/Readme.md

 # Landing page readme

 This landing page was designed to evoke a vibrant high-energy casino atmosphere.
 It uses a bold color palette with rich golds and deeps reds against dark background to deliver a luxurious experience.
+The page also uses the Cinzel google font which I selected for headings to reinforce a classic, upsacale casino look.

 ## Key Sections